-In the first stanza and octave of the poem the speaker begins with a deeply dramatic and contemplative statement.
+In the first stanza and octave of the poem, the speaker begins with a deeply dramatic and contemplative statement.
 He describes “Eternities” as being created before one even lives their first day.
 One’s life, and all the days that will come after one’s death, have already been created.
 The darker side of this equation is what the poem is going to focus on.

 Also created before one’s birth, is one’s death.
 This is expanded further to include all of the earth.
 Before the “sun” even had the barest hint of “wings of flame” there was the “Calm Night.”
 It is interesting to note the contrast between the night which is described as “Calm” and the sun as having wings of fire.
-One would assume the sun has the greater power, but that is not the case in this narrative.
+One would assume the sun has greater power, but that is not the case in this narrative.

 The speaker has stated that night was created before the day.
 He goes on to describe the night in greater detail.
 It is “Calm” but also “everlasting.”
 There is no end to its rule.
-The next lines describe it as being a “mother” figure to all of life.
-It is something that never leaves, never stops looking on and in its way, caring.
+The next lines describe it as being a “mother” figure in all of life.
+It is something that never leaves, never stops looking on, and in its way, caring.
 This can be seen through its position atop all the “chaos” that is life.

-In the second set of four lines the speaker describes how the sun, which is generally depicted as being the more powerful force, is going to die.
+In the second set of four lines, the speaker describes how the sun, which is generally depicted as being the more powerful force, is going to die.
 It will have its turn “blaz[ing]” and then eventually “decay.”
-It is not only our sun that will go through this, but all suns.
+It is not only our sun that will go through this but all suns.
 No force, no matter the power, can resist death.
 Life has its course to run and then must return to the “haven of the darkness whence [it] came.”

 It is important to note at this point that although death is an intimidating force, the night and the darkness one returns to are not described that way.
 The place one goes to after death is not something to dread, it is more like an embrace.
 One might be reminded of the references to a “mother” in the previous lines.
 This is the tone the text is taking on.
 Death is something “Nirvanic,” or blissful.
 It will bring one a peace unknown in life.